 Mark out where to put the raised bed.
 The best dimension to consider is where the bed isn’t bigger than 120cm wide and long – this ensures you’ll be able to access the plants in the middle once they are grown.
 When it comes to depth aim for greater than 15cm; you’ll need at least double that for root crops.
 If drainage could be an issue, testing how your beds hold water is critical to your gardening success, so ensure you have some drainage options.

 The next step is thinking about the materials you want to use to build the bed.
 Railway sleepers are sturdy and long-lasting but make sure that the wood is treated against weather and moisture so they don’t rot and crumble over time!

 If you want to be more environmentally friendly and use an untreated option, Cedar or Larch are perfect.
 Larch is abundant in the UK and mainly used for pallets.
 This means it’s naturally durable and planks that are at least 5cm thick should last you at least a decade, even untreated.
 You can also use recycled plastic if it fits with your garden design.

-4 Build it!
+4) Build it!

-Try a ratio of 2 parts Topsoil Supreme to 1 part 10mm Beds and Borders or Vegetable Compost, as you can always top it up with more compost throughout the year.
-Our 20mm Compost Mulch, or even a little Cow Compost would work well, adding extra nutrients slowly into the media.
+Try a ratio of two parts Topsoil Supreme to one part 10mm Beds and Borders or Vegetable Compost, as you can always top it up with more compost throughout the year.
+Our Compost Mulch, or even a little Cow Compost would also work well, and add in extra nutrients.

 7 Labour of love